Williston, North Dakota: Education

-Trinity Christian School is a private K–12 school, and St. Joseph Catholic School (of the Roman Catholic Diocese of Bismarck) a private K–6 school, both located in Williston.
+Trinity Christian School is a private K–12 school, and St. Joseph Catholic School (of the Roman Catholic Diocese of Bismarck) a private K–6 school.

-Williston State College, on University Avenue, was founded in 1961 as the University of North Dakota—Williston (UND-W).
-It is a two-year public college in the North Dakota University System (NDUS).
-Students can earn Associate in Arts (AA), Associate in Science (AS), and Associate of Applied Science (AAS) degrees, and transfer to the state universities offering four-year programs and degrees.
+Williston State College was founded in 1961 as the University of North Dakota—Williston.
+It is a two-year public college in the North Dakota University System.
+Students can earn associate degrees, and transfer to the state universities offering four-year programs and degrees.